akisavujel/Himalayan-Expedition/README.md

 ---

-## Phase 10 — Machine Learning Prediction
+## Phase 10 — Prediction With Scikit-learn

  Using the processed data, a Logistic Regression model was trained to predict expedition success.
 The model was evaluated with accuracy and a confusion matrix, allowing us to estimate the likelihood of success based on team, season, oxygen use, and peak name.